BryanLim0214/-UTPB-COSC-4380-Project3-4-Group-7/README.md

-# UTPB-COSC-4380-Project3-4
-This repo contains the assignment and provided code base for Projects 3 and 4 of the Cryptography class.

-## Project 3

-### Project Goals:
-1) Improve understanding of coding in Java and/or Python as a method of accomplishing simple tasks and solving relatively simple problems.
-2) Improve understanding of the DHE and RSA algorithms.
-3) Provide students with potentially useful implementations of modern key exchange and encryption algorithms.

-### Description:
-For Project 3, I am asking you to use the provided Java and/or Python as a basis to implement a library for performing a Diffie-Hellman key exchange and using RSA to encrypt/decrypt and cryptographically sign messages.
-The provided Java code contains JavaDoc comments which specify all of the expected methods, their parameters and return values.
-Note that one of the methods in the Crypto class is not fully implemented yet.
-To complete the project, you will need to fill in the implementations of the methods marked with TODO comments.
-When grading your code, I will execute a set of tests against it more-or-less identical to the placeholder testing code I have provided in the main() methods in the DHE and RSA classes.

-### Grading Criteria:
-1) If the final code uploaded to your repo does not compile, the grade is zero.
-2) If the code crashes due to forseeable unhandled exceptions, the grade is zero.
-3) For full points, the code should implement the algorithms and interfaces as described, and all interfaces should be easy to use and not unnecessarily complicated.

-### Deliverables:
-For Project 3, a program written in either Java or Python which implements the requirements as specified, along with some documentation of the process involved in writing the code and any resources referenced.

-## Project 4

-### Project Goals:
-1) Improve understanding of coding in Java and/or Python as a method of accomplishing simple tasks and solving relatively simple problems.
-2) Improve understanding the AES algorithm and block ciphers.
-3) Provide students with a potentially useful implementation of a block cipher encryption algorithm.

-### Description:
-For Project 4, I am asking you to use either the provided Java code or the provided Python code, and write a complete implementation of the AES algorithm in both ECB mode and CBC mode.
-The interface should expose an encrypt() method which accepts a String of plaintext, a key String, and a mode boolean, and returns a String of ciphertext.
-It should likewise expose a decrypt() method which accepts a String of ciphertext, a key String, and a mode boolean and returns a String of plaintext.
-The code should be implemented such that there exists a debug flag which, when set to true, outputs the state of each block of the cipher following each step of the algorithm.
-When grading your code, I will use this debug output to compare to a similar output I generate.
-For testing purposes, I have provided a sample debug output file (AES Debug.txt).
-The SubBytes, MixColumns, and ShiftRows operations output the full 4x4 block (in hex) both input and output for each step (meaning that the output of step n and the input of step n+1 should be identical in all cases.
-The AddRoundKey step has two inputs, so the 4x4 block of the current key bytes is also printed between the input and output blocks.
-The plaintext, key, key schedule, and ciphertext are all included in the output.

-### Grading Criteria:
-1) If the final code uploaded to your repo does not compile, the grade is zero.
-2) If the code crashes due to forseeable unhandled exceptions, the grade is zero.
-3) For full points, the code should implement the algorithms and interfaces as described, and all interfaces should be easy to use and not unnecessarily complicated.

-### Deliverables:
-For Project 4, a program written in either Java or Python which implements the requirements as specified, along with some documentation of the process involved in writing the code and any resources referenced.
+UTPB-COSC-4380-Project3-4
+This repository contains the code and documentation for Projects 3 and 4 of the Cryptography class, completed by Group 7: Alejandro Sotelo, Bryan Lim, and Roman Huerta.
+These projects focus on enhancing understanding and implementation skills in cryptography using Java, particularly around the Diffie-Hellman Key Exchange (DHE), RSA algorithms, and the Advanced Encryption Standard (AES).

+Project 3: DHE and RSA Algorithms
+Project Goals
+Enhance proficiency in Java/Python coding to solve cryptographic problems.
+Deepen understanding of the Diffie-Hellman Key Exchange (DHE) and RSA algorithms.
+Provide useful implementations of key exchange and encryption algorithms.
+Description
+For Project 3, we implemented a library based on the provided Java/Python skeleton to achieve Diffie-Hellman key exchange and RSA encryption/decryption along with digital signatures.
+The Java code includes JavaDoc comments that outline the expected methods, their parameters, and return values.
+We addressed the unimplemented methods marked with TODO comments and validated the implementation using provided tests.

+Key Features
+Diffie-Hellman Key Exchange (DHE): Implementation supports two-party and three-party exchanges, computing shared secrets accurately.
+RSA Encryption and Signing: Capable of encrypting and decrypting messages and generating/verifying digital signatures.
+Grading Compliance
+Fully functional, implementing all required interfaces.
+Handles foreseeable exceptions gracefully to avoid crashes.
+Methods are straightforward and easy to use.
+Deliverables
+The deliverables for Project 3 include a fully functional Java/Python application implementing the DHE and RSA algorithms, with pertinent documentation detailing the development process and resources consulted.

+Project 4: AES Algorithm Implementation
+Project Goals
+Enhance coding skills in Java/Python for implementing block cipher algorithms.
+Deepen understanding of the AES encryption algorithm and its modes.
+Provide a usable AES encryption and decryption implementation.
+Description
+In Project 4, we implemented the AES algorithm in both ECB and CBC modes, as specified.
+Our implementation exposes an encrypt() method that accepts plaintext, a key, and a mode indicator, returning the corresponding ciphertext.
+Similarly, the decrypt() method reverses this process.
+We included a debug flag for detailed output at each encryption/decryption step, aiding the validation process against provided sample debug outputs.

+Key Features
+AES in ECB and CBC Modes: Implementation supports both operation modes for AES, with detailed state output for debugging.
+Encryption and Decryption: Methods for both operations are exposed, providing flexible usage for various cryptographic needs.
+Grading Compliance
+The code compiles successfully and handles all specified inputs without crashes.
+It follows the outlined algorithmic steps accurately, producing expected results.
+Interfaces are user-friendly and not overly complicated.
+Deliverables
+For Project 4, we provide a Java/Python program that implements the AES algorithm as required.
+This includes documentation on the coding process and resources used to aid our understanding and implementation.

+Tools and Resources
+This project was aided by the use of Claude 3.7 via Macro for development and problem-solving support.